asdruelnir/Allignment/README.md

 For group 5 2022:
 1. Find you assigned wav under **cognition.csv**
+2. Download your wav file from https://drive.google.com/drive/folders/1uyIt28QFXhtY8NaBLhzX3MFucb0fCboe?usp=sharing
+3. Optionally, download the mp4 file to see the video version for easier annotation (do not open video in Praat)
-2. Open the wav file assigned to you using Praat (https://www.fon.hum.uva.nl/praat/).
+4. Open the wav file assigned to you using Praat (https://www.fon.hum.uva.nl/praat/).
-3. Select the file and click Annotate- To TextGrid...
+5. Select the file and click Annotate- To TextGrid...
-4. Remove Mary John bell and bell from textboxes
+6. Remove Mary John bell and bell from textboxes
-5. Add ChineseSpeaker ColombianSpeaker for All tier names:
+7. Add ChineseSpeaker ColombianSpeaker for All tier names:
-6. Click Apply
+8. Click Apply
-7. Select Both Sound and TextGrid using Shift and Click then click View & Edit
+9. Select Both Sound and TextGrid using Shift and Click then click View & Edit
-8. please read rules at https://www.beautiful.ai/player/-Mv63a4WQKlK8WC6tgHX/Reglas
+10. please read rules at https://www.beautiful.ai/player/-Mv63a4WQKlK8WC6tgHX/Reglas
-9. if you're lost, watch the Praat tutorial *https://github.com/Allignment/Allignment/blob/main/TUTORIAL-UAN.mp4* from the Alignment Repository Project.
+11. if you're lost, watch the Praat tutorial *https://github.com/Allignment/Allignment/blob/main/TUTORIAL-UAN.mp4* from the Alignment Repository Project.

 # Allignment Repository